Types of Governance | Features of A Good Governance Primary 4 (Basic 4) – Term 1 Week 2 Civic Education

 1. Revises the previous lesson based on the pupil’s related knowledge or experience.

-4. Uses the charts to introduce the lesson and guide the pupils to outline different types of governance.
+4. Teacher uses the pupil’s relevant to introduce the lesson and leads a class discussion on types of governance.

-Pupil’s Activities – Participate actively in the class discussion.
+Pupil’s Activities – The pupils pay attention to the lesson introduction and participate actively in the class discussion.

-Pupil’s Activities – Participate actively in the summary and write as instructed.
+Pupil’s Activities – The pupils participate actively in the summary of the lesson by responding to most of the questions and write as instructed.

 CONCLUSION